flyway/flywaydb.org/_posts/2020-05-15-Using-git-hooks-to-catch-common-migration-errors.md

 for testing and deployment, source control will see them as two unrelated files and therefore will not detect any problem.
 However, Flyway will see two files with the same schema version number and will fail validation.

-## Problem Two: Ordering conflicts
+## Problem two: Ordering conflicts

 So you decide to sidestep the above problem by agreeing in advance that you will write script `V5.sql` and your colleague will write `V6.sql`.
 You add your new column to the database in your script, and once again all is good.
 However,